Home

 “Absolutely fabulous collection.
 That’s all I can say, probably the best in the country… Truly, a work of art collection that museums don’t even have”

-–James Cahill, “perhaps the world’s specialist antiquarian bookseller on Pulitzer Prize literature,” of Quintessential Rare Books, LLC
+–James Cahill, “perhaps the world’s specialist antiquarian bookseller on Pulitzer Prize literature,” of Quintessential Rare Books, LLC (now Magnum Opus Rare Books)

 “From my side, the collection is real enough to inspire a feature-length documentary, and mesmerizing to behold.
 If not utterly unique, it must stand as one of the great literature collections of all time.”